What are the three generations of Semiconductor Materials?

 The first generation of semiconductor material

 The first generation of semiconductor materials mainly refers to silicon (Si) and germanium (Ge) materials.
 In the 1950s, Ge dominated the semiconductor market and was mainly used in low-voltage, low-frequency, medium-power transistors and photodetectors.
-However, Ge semiconductor devices were inferior in high temperature and radiation resistance, and were gradually replaced in the late 1960s by Silicon device.
-The semiconductor device made of Silicon material has high-temperature resistance and radiation resistance.
+However, Ge semiconductor devices were inferior in high temperature and radiation resistance, and were gradually replaced in the late 1960s by Silicon devices.
+The semiconductor device made of silicon material has high-temperature resistance and radiation resistance.
 The sputtered silicon dioxide (SiO2) film has high purity and good insulation performance, which greatly improves the stability and reliability of the device.
-Therefore, Silicon has become the most widely used semiconductor materials that more than 95% of semiconductor devices and more than 99% of integrated circuits are made of Silicon materials.
+Therefore, Silicon has become the most widely used semiconductor material in that more than 95% of semiconductor devices and more than 99% of integrated circuits are made of silicon materials.

 The second generation of semiconductor material